Call for Chapters on General Education in Higher Education

 Step Three

-Accepted authors will receive an invitation to write a chapter for the book by March 15, 2024.
-This invitation will include feedback from the editors as well as information regarding a consulting conference call.
-Authors will have 4.5 months to complete their draft of their chapter.
+Accepted authors will receive an invitation to write a chapter for the book by April 8, 2024.
+This invitation may include feedback from the editors and information regarding an optional consulting conference call.
+Authors will have three months to complete their draft of their chapter.
 Accepted authors will be expected to adhere to the APA Publication Manual (7th edition) as their style guide.
 The full timeline for the submission and publication process can be found below.

 Publication